-The Tamil Nadu Urban Flagship Investment Program (TNUFIP) will advance India's national urban flagship programs to develop priority urban and environmental infrastructure in ten cities located within strategic industrial corridors of Tamil Nadu (the State), including those within the East Coast Economic Corridor (ECEC), to enhance environmental sustainability, climate resilience, and livability.
+1. The Tamil Nadu Urban Flagship Investment Program (TNUFIP) will advance India's national urban flagship programs to develop priority urban and environmental infrastructure in ten cities located within strategic industrial corridors of Tamil Nadu (the State), including those within the East Coast Economic Corridor (ECEC), to enhance environmental sustainability, climate resilience, and livability.
 It will also strengthen the capacity of state and local institutions and improve urban governance.

-- 2. TNUFIP will be implemented over an 8-year period beginning in 2018, and will be funded by Asian Development Bank (ADB). via its multitranche financing facility (MFF).
+2. TNUFIP will be implemented over an 8-year period beginning in 2018, and will be funded by Asian Development Bank (ADB). via its multitranche financing facility (MFF).
 The executing agency is the Department of Municipal Administration and Water Supply (MAWS) of the State acting through the Tamil Nadu Urban Infrastructure Financial Services Limited (TNUIFSL) who will establish a program management unit (PMU).
-The urban local bodies (ULBs) will be the implementing agencies for projects and will establish program implementing units (PIU). - 3.
-TNUFIP is aligned with the following impact: urban livability and climate resilience in cities of economic importance improved.
-TNUFIP will have the following outcomes: smart and climate resilient urban services delivered in ten cities in priority industrial corridors.
-The TNUFIP is structured under following three outputs: - (i) Output 1: Sewage collection and drainage improved and climate friendly sewage treatment systems introduced.
-This will include: (i) new (179 million liters per day [MLD]) and rehabilitated sewage (175 MLD) treatment capacity developed with solar power for operations installed on a pilot basis; (ii) reuse of treated sewage water for industrial purposes in selected areas; (iii) new and improved sewage collection pipelines (2,810 kilometers [km]) constructed with 100% household connections made (426,600 household connections); (iv) 173 new sewage pumping stations of 6,390 kilowatts (KW) capacity added; (v) 20 community water and sanitation committees formed with female participation; and (vi) climate resilient drainage and flood management systems established (250 km tertiary and 50 km primary and secondary). - (ii) Output 2: Access to reliable and smart drinking water services improved.
-This will include: (i) smart water supply distribution systems (1,520 km pipelines) established within 110 new district metered areas to reduce NRW and provide regular water supply with 100% household connections (171,000 household connections); (ii) new transmission mains (120 km); (iii) 30 number of pump houses of 1,530 KW capacity; and (iv) new water storage reservoirs (40 reservoirs totaling 70 million liters).
-The TNUFIP will scale up smart water pilots in Chennai under TA-9048 to reduce nonrevenue water levels and optimize operational efficiency through the latest technologies in smart metering and digital diagnostic tools. - (iii) Output 3: Institutional capacity, public awareness, and urban governance strengthened.
-This will include: (i) establishing a new state-level Urban Data and Governance Improvement Cell in the Commissionerate of Municipal Administration (CMA); (ii) establishing a new Project Design and Management Center in CMA; (iii) introducing and implementing a state-wide performance-based urban governance improvement program for all 135 cities in Tamil Nadu to improve financial management, revenues, administration, service delivery, gender and social inclusion, and wastewater reuse and fecal sludge management; and (iv) implementing public awareness campaigns in areas of water conservation, sanitation, and hygiene in 10 project cities.
-Project design consultants (PDC) will be recruited to prepare new projects meeting ADB requirements.
+The urban local bodies (ULBs) will be the implementing agencies for projects and will establish program implementing units (PIU).

+3. TNUFIP is aligned with the following impact: (i) universal access to basic water and sanitation services achieved, (ii) world-class cities and industrial corridors across the State developed,1 and (iii) water security and reducing vulnerability to climate change in urban areas and enhancing share of renewable energy achieved.2 The investment program will have the following outcome: livability and climate resilience in at least 10 cities in priority industrial corridors enhanced.3The TNUFIP is structured under following three outputs:

+- (i) Output 1:Climate-resilient sewage collection and treatment, and drainage systems developed in at least 8 cities.
+This will include: (i) new (187 million liters per day [MLD]) and rehabilitated (155 MLD) sewage treatment capacity developed with solar power for operations installed on a pilot basis; (ii) reuse of treated wastewater for industrial purposes in selected areas; (iii) new sewage collection pipelines (2,810 kilometers [km]) constructed with 100% household connections made (426,600 household connections); (iv) 173 new sewage pumping stations of 6,390 kilowatts (kW) capacity added; (v) 20 community water and sanitation committees formed with female participation; and (vi) climate resilient drainage and flood management systems established (250 km tertiary and 50 km primary and secondary). - (ii) Output 2:Water supply systems in at least 5 cities improved with smart features.
+This will include: (i) smart water supply distribution systems (1,520 km pipelines) established within 110 new district metered areas (DMAs) to reduce NRW and provide regular water supply with 100% household connections (171,000 household connections); (ii) new transmission mains (120 km); (iii) 30 pump stations of 1,530 kW capacity; and (iv) new water storage reservoirs (40 reservoirs totaling 70 million liters). - (iii) Output 3: Institutional capacity, public awareness, and urban governance strengthened.
+This will include: (i) establishing a new state-level Urban Data